BDSM Collars: Meanings, Types & Ceremony Ideas

 A sample collaring ceremony you can adapt

 Setting: A living room at dusk.
 A handful of chosen family.
 Candles.
 Music you both love.
+Consider elegant attire like formal wear or pantyhose and lingerie to honor the ceremony's significance.

 Opening words (Officiant or Dominant):